Equities Rally Stalls On Lingering Economic Uncertainty - UrduPoint

 But Republican senators are unlikely to push it through, saying existing measures should first flow through the economy.

-Analysts have warned that the deep divisions on Capitol Hill, particularly with elections in November, will likely mean any new deal cannot be expected any time soon.
+Analysts have warned that the deep divisions on Capitol Hill, particularly with elections in November, will likely mean a new deal cannot be expected any time soon.

-Oil markets were flat after snapping a four-day rally Tuesday on profit-taking, with uncertainty about the economic outlook offsetting optimism over the lifting of lockdowns and huge output cuts by the world's biggest producers.
+Oil markets rose further, though with gains capped amid uncertainty about the economic outlook offsetting optimism over the lifting of lockdowns and crude output cuts by the world's biggest producers.

-Still, prices were supported by news that US stockpiles had fallen last week by five million barrels.